Service Oriented Architecture

 - CO (Component Orientation) works for medium-large systems

-- SOA is an evolution from OO and CO and fulfils the need for very large systems
+- SOA is an evolution from OO and CO and fulfills the need for very large systems

 What is Service Oriented Architecture

-These components, are called “Services”, that are distributed across geography, across enterprises and can be reconfigured into new business processes as needed.
+These components are called “Services”, which are distributed across geography, across enterprises and can be reconfigured into new business processes as needed.